dentarg/auth0-blog/_posts/2018-01-09-how-to-authenticate-firebase-and-angular-with-auth0-part-1.markdown

 You should consider **Auth0 with a custom Firebase token** if you:

 * Already have Auth0 implemented and want to add realtime capabilities to your app
-* Need to easily use issued tokens to [secure a back-end](https://auth0.com/docs/apis) that is _not_ provided by Firebase
+* Need to easily use issued tokens to [secure a back end](https://auth0.com/docs/apis) that is _not_ provided by Firebase
 * Need to integrate [social identity providers](https://auth0.com/docs/identityproviders#social) beyond just Google, Facebook, Twitter, and GitHub
 * Need to integrate [enterprise identity providers](https://auth0.com/docs/identityproviders#enterprise), such as Active Directory, LDAP, ADFS, SAMLP, etc.
 * Need a [customized authentication flow](https://auth0.com/docs/rules/current)